johnvenkiah/CI_PP4_John_Venkiah/README.md

 - A Hero Image
 - A search field
-- Links to the most popular categories
+- Links to categories of all ads posted
-- Three articles with various links, including to log in or signup
+- Three feature cards mostly for design purposes, including an external link

 ### 2. Login/Signup